prodriguezsosa/conText/README.md

 # About

-**conText** provides a fast, flexible and transparent framework to estimate context-specific word and short document embeddings using the 'a la carte' embeddings approach developed by Khodak et al. (2018)(https://arxiv.org/abs/1805.05388) <arXiv:1805.05388> and evaluate hypotheses about covariate effects on embeddings using the regression framework developed by [Rodriguez et al. (2021)](https://github.com/prodriguezsosa/EmbeddingRegression).
+**conText** provides a fast, flexible and transparent framework to estimate context-specific word and short document embeddings using the 'a la carte' embeddings approach developed by [Khodak et al. (2018)](https://arxiv.org/abs/1805.05388) and evaluate hypotheses about covariate effects on embeddings using the regression framework developed by [Rodriguez et al. (2021)](https://github.com/prodriguezsosa/EmbeddingRegression).

 # How to Install